-While Perl does have extensive ways to input and output in Unicode, and few other 'entry points' like the @ARGV which can be interpreted as Unicode (UTF-8), there still are many places where Unicode (in some encoding or another) could be given as arguments or received as results, or both, but it is not.
+While Perl does have extensive ways to input and output in Unicode, and a few other "entry points" like the @ARGV array (which can sometimes be interpreted as UTF-8), there are still many places where Unicode (in some encoding or another) could be given as arguments or received as results, or both, but it is not.

 The following are such interfaces.
 Also, see The "Unicode Bug".
-For all of these interfaces Perl currently (as of 5.8.3) simply assumes byte strings both as arguments and results, or UTF-8 strings if the encoding pragma has been used.
+For all of these interfaces Perl currently (as of v5.16.0) simply assumes byte strings both as arguments and results, or UTF-8 strings if the (problematic) encoding pragma has been used.

-One reason why Perl does not attempt to resolve the role of Unicode in these cases is that the answers are highly dependent on the operating system and the file system(s).
-For example, whether filenames can be in Unicode, and in exactly what kind of encoding, is not exactly a portable concept.
-Similarly for the qx and system: how well will the 'command line interface' (and which of them?) handle Unicode?
+One reason that Perl does not attempt to resolve the role of Unicode in these situations is that the answers are highly dependent on the operating system and the file system(s).
+For example, whether filenames can be in Unicode and in exactly what kind of encoding, is not exactly a portable concept.
+Similarly for qx and system: how well will the "command-line interface" (and which of them?) handle Unicode?

 - chdir, chmod, chown, chroot, exec, link, lstat, mkdir, rename, rmdir, stat, symlink, truncate, unlink, utime, -X

 - %ENV

-- glob (aka the <>)
+- glob (aka the <\>)

 - open, opendir, sysopen

 - qx (aka the backtick operator), system

 - readdir, readlink